 The choice of a disability onset date is an important one.
 Picking the wrong date can cost you thousands of dollars in back benefits, or even hurt your chances of being approved in the first place.
-Here are several things to remember when deciding on the right date to use.
-The date you claim your disability began is known as your alleged onset date of disability.
+Here are several things to think about when deciding on the right date to use.
+The date you claim your disability began is known as your alleged onset date.

-Even if your impairments have been present since birth, or for many years, you should allege (claim) an onset date that is supported by the medical evidence and your work history.
+Even if your impairments have been present since birth, or for many years, you should choose an onset date that is supported by your medical evidence and your work history.
 Tying your onset date to a significant medical event (like a hospital admission or your date of diagnosis) can be a good idea.
-Perhaps the most common route taken by disability applicants is to choose the date they last worked.
-No matter what date you choose, make sure that your file contains medical evidence from near the time of your onset date that show your medical conditions were impairing.
-The date you claim your disability began is known as your alleged onset date.
+But the most common route taken by disability applicants is to choose the date they last worked.
+That makes sense because you don't want to claim that you were disabled while you were still working a significant amount of time.

 The combined effect of these rules is that you usually shouldn't select a disability onset date that is more than 17 months prior to the date you apply for SSDI.
-There is nothing to be gained from trying to prove that your disability began ten years ago if Social Security won't make payments that far back.
+There's nothing to be gained from trying to prove that your disability began ten years ago if Social Security won't make payments that far back.

 Your date last insured (DLI) may also influence your choice of an onset date.
 Your date last insured is the day you last met the non-medical requirements for SSDI benefits.
 To be insured for SSDI, you need to have worked five of the last ten years.
 You can't be paid disability benefits if you became disabled after your disability insurance ran out.

 Depending on your work history, your date last insured may be before or after your filing date.
 If the date you were last insured happened before you file, you must select a disability onset date that is on or before your DLI if you wish to remain eligible for SSDI.